quangmvu/Simple-Car-Graphical-Simulation/README.md

 # Simple-Car-Graphical-Simulation
 An interactive graphical simulation with a simple model of a car.

-This simulation was developed using WebGL API JavaScript API and Physics plugin for three.js.
+This simulation was developed using WebGL API JavaScript API and Physijs plugin for three.js.

 Features:
 3D rendering of a scene